OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook.
 Developers can now embed actions in their emails or notifications, elevating user engagement with their services and increasing organizational productivity.

-Office 365 provides two solutions to enhance productivity with Outlook Actionable Messages: actionable messages via email, and actionable messages via Office 365 Connectors.
+Office 365 provides two solutions to enhance productivity with Outlook Actionable Messages: actionable messages via email, and actionable messages via Office connectors.

 > [!NOTE]
 > Actionable messages are also available in Microsoft Teams.
-See [Office 365 Connectors for Teams](https://docs.microsoft.com/microsoftteams/platform/concepts/connectors/connectors) for more information.
+See [Office connectors for Teams](https://docs.microsoft.com/microsoftteams/platform/concepts/connectors/connectors) for more information.

 ## User experience